Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Introduction

-\cite{hu_robust_2015} propose a moment-type framework for constructing an ambiguity set of a DM's utility preference which covers a number of important preference elicitation approaches including certainty equivalent and pairwise comparison.
-To solve the resulting PRO model, they develop a step-like approximation scheme for the functions in the moment conditions and carry out some convergence analysis for the justification of the approximation. \cite{guo2021utility} take it further by proposing a piecewise linear approximation of the utility function and quantifying the approximation error and its propagation to the optimal value and optimal solutions of the PRO model.
-In the case that a decision maker has a nominal utility function but lacks complete information about whether the nominal utility function is the true, \cite{hu_optimization_2017} propose to construct an ambiguity set of the utility functions neighbouring the nominal.
+Armbruster and Delage \cite{armbruster_decision_2015} consider an ambiguity set of utility functions which meet some criteria such as preferring certain lotteries over other lotteries and being risk averse, $S$-shaped, or prudent.
+Instead of trying to identify a single utility function satisfying the criteria, they develop a maximin PRO model where the optimal decision is based on the worst utility function from the ambiguity set and demonstrate how the maximin optimization can be reformulated as a finite-dimensional linear program.
+Guo et al.~\cite{guo2023utility} take it further by proposing a piecewise linear approximation of the utility function and quantifying the approximation error and its propagation to the optimal value and optimal solutions of the PRO model.
+In the case that a DM has a nominal utility function but lacks complete information about whether the nominal utility function is the true one, Hu and Stepanyan \cite{hu_optimization_2017} propose to construct an ambiguity set of utility functions neighbouring the nominal.

-Over the past few years, research on the PRO models has expanded in several directions. \cite{haskell2016ambiguity} propose a robust optimization model where the optimal decision is based on the worst-case utility function and worst-case probability distribution of the underlying exogenous uncertainty amid both the true utility and the true probability distribution are ambiguous. \cite{HaskellHuangXu2018,HaskellXuHuang2022} extend the PRO model from single attribute decision making to multi-attribute decision making and from utility preference robust models to a broader class of preference robust quasi-concave choice function models.
-The latter gets around the Allais paradox concerning the utility based PRO models. \cite{VMYDR20} propose a PRO model for a multi-attribute recommender system which seeks to offer a user with unknown preferences an item.
-An important feature of their PRO model is that the utility functions are linear and the marginal utility functions are not necessarily non-decreasing. \cite{liu2021multistage} present a multistage utility preference robust optimization model and demonstrate how the state-dependent ambiguity set of utility functions may be constructed and how the state-dependence may affect time-consistency of the dynamic model.
+Over the past few years, research on the PRO models has expanded in several directions.
+Haskell et al.~\cite{haskell2016ambiguity} propose a robust optimization model where the optimal decision is based on the worst-case utility function and the worst-case probability distribution of the underlying exogenous uncertainty amid both the true utility and the true probability distribution are ambiguous.
+Haskell et al.~\cite{HaskellHuangXu2018,HaskellXuHuang2022} extend the PRO model from single-attribute decision-making to multi-attribute decision-making and from utility preference robust models to a broader class of preference robust quasi-concave choice function models.
+The latter gets around the Allais paradox concerning the utility-based PRO models.
+Liu et al.~\cite{liu2021multistage} present a multistage utility preference robust optimization model and demonstrate how the state-dependent ambiguity set of utility functions may be constructed and how the state dependence may affect time-consistency of the dynamic model.